Latrodect/Logease/README.md

 ---

-**Logless** aims to streamline the logging process, making it more intuitive and less intrusive.
-Say goodbye to the clutter of traditional loggers and embrace a cleaner, more modern approach with  **Logless** .
+**Logease** aims to streamline the logging process, making it more intuitive and less intrusive.
+Say goodbye to the clutter of traditional loggers and embrace a cleaner, more modern approach with  **Logease** .

 ## Usage